ajcwebdev/dash-transcripts/markdown_files/2023-12-18-dash-investment-foundation-proposed-funding.md

 [57:28] portfolio companies that have led to higher valuations, I explain why, and hopefully people will agree with my assessment.
 Final question for you, and this is a question about the talent
 [57:43] other than yourself at the DIF, and apologies if you guys covered this already while I was briefly offline.
 Now, is it true that the founder, the creator of the DIF, Ryan Taylor, [57:58] is advisor for you all?
 Also, obviously, volunteer for free.
 Do you have Ryan Taylor as an advisor?
 Yes, we do.
 Yeah, we do.
 He has an advisory contract with us with a salary
 [58:15] of a symbolic $1 per year.
 So before people all jump up in arms, he's getting a symbolic $1 per year, which I believe, I'm not sure we even have paid him this year, that $1.
-So Ryan, [58:34] if you're watching this, I guess we owe you a buck or something.
+So Rion, [58:34] if you're watching this, I guess we owe you a buck or something.
 But it was necessary, I think, to put it in a contract somehow for some legal reasons, which I am not fully, like, not on top
 [58:46] of my head.
 But essentially, yes, he is also working for free.
 He is participating in many of our calls, not in all of them.
 He does not have a vote.
 He does not get to set direction
 [59:00] or tell us what to do.
 But he does give valuable advice.
 The DIF itself is his brainchild.
 He did bring some of the early investments and also, frankly, some of the most successful investments
 [59:16] so far to the DIF.
 And for that, I'm grateful.
-I think having Ryan on board, I was going to say on board, but it sounds wrong because it's not the Board of Supervisors, but having him available
+I think having Rion on board, I was going to say on board, but it sounds wrong because it's not the Board of Supervisors, but having him available
 [59:33] is definitely helpful.
 Yeah.
 Okay.
 Well, thank you for clearing that up.
-I know you already gave your opinion on this proposal, Ryan.
+I know you already gave your opinion on this proposal, Rion.
 And I guess as we're closing up now, I would like to
 [59:47] give my opinion on it as well.
 But yeah, just long story short, the fact that it appears to me that two of the most experienced, if not potentially the most experienced individuals in the Dash
 [60:02] sphere when it comes to traditional investing, that is Sven Rosbach and Ryan Taylor, the fact that they are making themselves available to try to bring their expertise to a realm of Dash that
 [60:15] we could really use some help in given that we've had no ICOs and no venture capital official involvement, the fact that they are willing to bring this talent to us, not even to mention for